onsip/sipjs.com/content/api/0.8.0/sessionDescriptionHandler.md

 ### `[Modifiers]`

 Modifiers should always be passed in an array.
 The `SessionDescriptionHandler` should take the array and chain the promises together in order of them in the array. `SIP.Utils.reducePromises(array)` can do this for you.
+The modifiers should be passed as a reference to a function, and each function should return a promise which is resolved with the modified SDP.

 #### Parameters